 Outside Centre: Moussa Dembélé

 Initially I was looking at players similar to England rugby centre Henry Slade; intelligent with a good reading of the game like Lampard or Müller.
-But in the modern rugby game a centre also needs to be powerful and abrasive, like the current Welsh partnership of Jamie Roberts and Jonathan Davies.
-And I realised that Moussa Dembélé has both the intelligence and the strength – you rarely see him lose the ball because he’s just so powerful.
+But in the modern rugby game a centre also needs to be powerful and abrasive, like the long-running Welsh partnership of Jamie Roberts and Jonathan Davies.
+And I realised that Moussa Dembélé has both the intelligence and the strength – you rarely see him lose the ball, because he’s just so powerful.
 He’s a bully on the ball, but also very clever and dynamic when on the run, and with his strong left foot for kicks through I can imagine him playing in a Davies-esque way.
-Do you reckon the Lions would have Belgian players in future?
+Do you reckon the Lions would pick Belgian players in future?
 Because there are are more of them coming up…

 Close calls: Frank Lampard, Thomas Müller